 Patients admitted to The Retreat must function at a level where they do not need a locked unit, seclusion, or restraint.
-Patients who are acutely suicidal, violent, or acting out in self-destructive ways may be transferred to an inpatient unit with Sheppard Pratt, where such acute problems can be addressed within the safety of a locked unit.
-At The Retreat, patients have the rights and responsibilities commensurate with an open door and free access to leave the grounds during unscheduled periods, after an initial observation period has confirmed issues of safety and a therapeutic alliance.
+Patients who are acutely suicidal, violent, or acting out in self-destructive ways may be transferred to an inpatient unit within The Sheppard Pratt Health System, where such acute problems can be addressed within the safety of a locked unit.

 The Retreat treats patients with a variety of psychiatric diagnoses, such as depression and other mood disorders, anxiety disorders, and disabling adjustment disorders.
 The Program Director, in consultation with the Medical Director, assesses the presenting issues of each patient seeking admission to determine their clinical appropriateness for the milieu.